particle-iot/docs/src/content/guide/how-to-build-a-product/mobile-app.md

 ### Two-tier SDK

 There are two parts to the Particle Mobile SDK: the Cloud SDK and the Device Setup library.
-In a nutshell, the **Cloud SDK** is a library that enables your mobile app to interact with internet-connected hardware through the Particle Cloud.
+In a nutshell, the **Cloud SDK** is a library that enables your mobile app to interact with internet-connected hardware through the Particle Device Cloud.
 It serves the same purpose as [ParticleJS](/photon/javascript/) — it’s an easy-to-use wrapper for our REST API, accessible from Objective-C and Swift.
 The **Device Setup library** allows you to create a setup wizard within your app for connecting your device to the internet with two lines of code.

 ### How To Get Started?